stacks-network/stacks-blockchain-docker/README.md

 ```

 _**Stacks Blockchain Issues**_:
 - For any of the various stacks blockchain issues, it may be easier to simply remove the persistent data dir.
-Note that doing so will result in a longer startup time as the data is re-synced.
+Note that doing so will result in a longer startup time as the chainstate is synced.
 ```bash
 $ rm -rf ./persistent-data/<network>
 $ ./manage.sh <network> restart